Hacker Perspective: Thermostat Signals

 - you inadvertently drove a nail into the thermostat wiring.

-- might not cause a short circuit but still could be dangerous by permanently calling for heat - WHICH COULD CAUSE
+- might not cause a short circuit but still could be dangerous by permanently calling for heat - WHICH COULD CAUSE A FIRE

 - on some systems it is possible to call for HEAT and call for COOL at the same time.
 Yikes!

-Caveat: some systems do not protect the 24-volt supply with a fuse (or they did but some idiot might
+Caveat: some systems do not protect the 24-volt supply with a fuse (or they did but some idiot might have replaced the inline fuse with

 In these instances, any wiring errors could burn out the transformer and/or CAUSE A FIRE